omidzargham/Movie-TV-Show-Recommender/README.md

   - A web application that uses the Spotify API to play songs that it thinks the user would like
  - We will take a look at initial drafts of the web application that you have chosen to build and comment on the feasibility of your project idea and return with comments

+## Part II

-## Second step is to build your application
+### Build your application
  - Each team will have one repository where they will push their changes
  - This could be the first time you were not the only users in your own repository.
 Beware of merge conflicts and editing the same file with someone else
  - git pull often

-## Third step is to deploy your application
+### Deploy your application
  - All projects must be available on the internet
  - Must deploy your NodeJS server to the web
  - Recommended to use Heroku, but you can use

-## Fourth step is to prepare and deliver for your presentation
+### Prepare and deliver for your presentation
  - Please note: presentations in this class are demo's of the actual web application, not slides
  - **There will be a 15 point deduction of the project grade if slides are used in the presentation**

-## Fifth step: commit all changes in repo and write a paper on what you did and name it LEARNINGS.md
+### Commit all changes in repo and write a paper on what you did and name it LEARNINGS.md
  - LEARNINGS.md should contain the following:
   - URL where application can be accessed
   - A description of what your project does and the functionality that it provides
   - A list of at least ten different web technologies that you used in your web application and where they are used

+## Extra Credit
+ - Build your own API server and incorporate it with your project
+ - You will need to deploy your API server in addition to your web server